benjreinhart/minutils/README.md

 <a name="isEmpty" />
 ##### isEmpty(object)

-Determines whether the object has any values.
+Determines whether `object` has any values.

 ```javascript
 isEmpty(null) // true